gadomski/www.gadom.ski/_posts/2017-01-19-cropping-and-merging-with-pdal.md

 ![Area of interest](/img/2013-05-01-tuolumne-aoi.png)

-*Note: there were actually six scan positions collected that day, but ScanPos006 did not contain any useful data inside the area of interest, so we've not included it in this exercise.*
+*Note: there were actually six scan positions collected that day, but ScanPos006 did not contain any useful data inside the area of interest, so we've not included it in this exercise other than to plot it on the above map.*

 # The process

-We pick things up after we've exported one complete file for each scan position, named `ScanPos00{n}.laz`, from RiSCAN Pro.
+We pick things up after we've exported a file for each scan position from RiSCAN Pro.
-We can actually use PDAL to do the exporting as well, but that's a subject for a later day.
+We could have used PDAL to do the exporting, but that's a more advanced subject for a later day.
-I've organized the files like this, including our AOI shapefile:
+I've organized the laz files and our AOI shapefile like this:

 ```
 $ tree .